tLewisII/TJLStack/README.md

 `- pop`<br>
 `- toArray`<br>

 That is most of what you need.
 Fast Enumeration is also supported.
+An example project is included so you can see some possible usage.

 <h1>License</h1>
-If you use TJLstack and you like it, feel free to let me know, <terry@ploverproductions.com>.
+If you use TJLStack and you like it, feel free to let me know, <terry@ploverproductions.com>.
 If you have any issue or want to make improvements, submit a pull request.<br><br>

 The MIT License (MIT)
 Copyright (c) 2013 Terry Lewis II